DougDrew/hello-world/README.md

 # hello-world
 my first repository
-this is learning repo to lean get hub and start writing java code
+this is learning repo to learn get hub and start writing java code